codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

 - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.

-- **Use maximum score** - Toggle to enable assessment final score to be the highest score attained of all runs.
+- **Use Maximum Score** - Toggle to enable assessment final score to be the highest score attained of all runs.

 - **Show Expected Answer** - Choose when students can view the expected output: **never**, **when grades are released**, or **always**.